Umeshkumarku1/Zoonoticus/README.md

 This innovative scoring system adds depth to classification, offering **data-driven insights** to help researchers quickly pinpoint high-risk zoonotic pathogens.

-If you use Zoonoticus in your research, please cite:
-Umeshkumar, K. U., & Karwasra, R. (2025).
-Zoonoticus: A Machine Learning Model for Genomic Prediction of Zoonotic Bacterial Strains Using Virulence, Resistance, and Mobile Genetic Elements.
-Computational Biology and Chemistry, 108760.Doi:https://doi.org/10.1016/j.compbiolchem.2025.108760

 🔑 Keywords: